The Ultimate Guide to Visiting Frigiliana, Spain

 When is the best time to visit Frigiliana?

-Conclusion: is Frigiliana worth visiting?
+Conclusion: Is Frigiliana worth visiting?

 Absolutely!
 Frigiliana is one of the most beautiful towns in Andalucia and Spain, and it’s an excellent day trip from Malaga or Nerja.
 Its picturesque streets, scenic views and charm will make you fall in love with it.